pesterhazy/presumably/posts/reagent-2.md

 ```

 Finally, make sure you're using defonce, not def, to define the variable.
-Otherwise, each realod will reset the atom to its initial state.
+Otherwise, each reload will reset the atom to its initial state.

 ## Laziness